tasmota/docs/docs/Buttons-and-Switches.md

 Tasmota sends `TOGGLE` command each time the state of the circuit changes (closing or opening).
 In case of a push button attached Tasmota will send a `TOGGLE` command when pressed and another `TOGGLE` command when released.

-> [!EXAMPLE]
+!!! example
-> When the button is pressed, toggle the power to ring the doorbell; when the button is released, ring the doorbell again.
+     When the button is pressed, toggle the power to ring the doorbell; when the button is released, ring the doorbell again.

 **`SwitchMode 1`**
 Set switch to follow mode (`0 = OFF`, `1 = ON`)